ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iot/README.md

 if *common.smartName* is **false**, the state or enumeration will not be included into the list generation.

-The configuration dialog lets comfortable remove and add the single states to virtual groups or as single device.
+The configuration dialog lets the comfortable remove and add the single states to virtual groups or as single device.
 ![Configuration](img/configuration.png)

 If the group has only one state it can be renamed, as for this the state's smartName will be used.